-As part of our whole school/college approach to safeguarding there are processes in place for continuous vigilance, maintaining an environment that deters and prevents abuse and challenges inappropriate behaviour.
-Our culture and environment supports all of our staff to discuss matters that concern them in the workplace and, where appropriate, outside the workplace (including online) which may have implications for the welfare and safety of children.
+As part of our whole school approach to safeguarding there are processes in place for continuous vigilance, maintaining an environment that deters and prevents abuse and challenges inappropriate behaviour.
+Our culture and environment support all of our staff to discuss matters that concern them in the workplace and, where appropriate, outside the workplace (including online) which may have implications for the welfare and safety of children.

-All concerns and or allegations about adults working in or on behalf of the school/college (including supply teachers, contractors, and volunteers) will be reported, recorded, and dealt with promptly and appropriately.
+All concerns and or allegations about adults working in or on behalf of the school (including supply teachers, contractors, and volunteers) will be reported, recorded, and dealt with promptly and appropriately.

-This includes whenever the school/college receives an allegation relating to an incident that happened when an individual or organisation was using their school promises for the purposes of running activities for children.
+This includes whenever the school receives an allegation relating to an incident that happened when an individual or organisation was using their school promises for the purposes of running activities for children.

-By doing so everyone in the school/college will:
+By doing so everyone in the school will:

 Create and embed a culture of openness, trust, and transparency

-Help to identify concerning, problematic or inappropriate behaviour at an early stage
+Help to identify concerning, problematic, or inappropriate behaviour at an early stage

 Minimise risk of abuse

-Ensure that school/college staff are clear about professional boundaries and act within these, in accordance with the ethos and value of the school/college
+Ensure that school staff are clear about professional boundaries and act within these, in accordance with the ethos and value of the school

-The school/college recognise there are two levels of allegation/concern
+The school recognise there are two levels of allegation/concern

 Allegations that may meet the harms threshold